newroco/mail2deck/README.md

 ```
 sudo postconf -e "recipient_delimiter = +"
 ```
-#### Option 2 - Use an existing email server.
+#### Option 2 - Use an existing email server
 This could be any hosted email service.
 The only requirement is that you can connect to it via the IMAP protocol.
-*Please note this option may not be as flexible as a selfhosted server.
-For example your email service may not support the "+"delimeter for directing messages to a specific board*
+*Please note this option may not be as flexible as a self-hosted server.
+For example your email service may not support the "+"delimiter for directing messages to a specific board.*
 ### Download and install
-If using a self-hosted Postfix server, clone this repository into *incoming* user.
-If not you may need to create a new user on your system and adjust the commands in future steps to match that username.<br>
+If using a self-hosted Postfix server, clone this repository into the home directory of the *incoming* user.
+If not self-hosting, you may need to create a new user on your system and adjust the commands in future steps to match that username.<br>
 ```
 cd /home/incoming/
 git clone https://github.com/putt1ck/mail2deck.git mail2deck